 World Elite tournament 1932

-Bern (held in July 1932) featured the most important and according to chessmetrics the strongest tournament of the year (followed by the London Sunday Refereee tournament, held in February 1932)
+The city of Bern featured in July 1932 the probably most important and according to chessmetrics the strongest tournament of the year (followed by the London Sunday Refereee tournament, held in February 1932)

 The reigning World Champion triumphed again at Bern, but this time Alekhine lost a game to Bogoljubov in the 10th round.
 Euwe and Flohr shared second place, one point behind the winner.
 Sultan Khan finished as clear fourth, Bogoljubov and Bernstein were joint fifth.